reslp/AmpliPiper/README.md

 ### Installation

+If you want to run AmpliPiper on a Linux or Windows system, you can build and use the AmpliPiper pipeline using Docker.
+Alternatively, you can install and execute AmpliPiper natively on UNIX systems (Linux and MacOS) with conda and mamba.

+#### (1) Installation with Conda and Mamba

 The installation of dependencies requires [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) and [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to be already installed on your system.

 To install the pipeline program: